paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 The data obtained from video B is not useful for calculating the position or speed of the aircraft.
 The data from video B is useful in that it can tie visible events to the motion of the aircraft seen in video A, for example the smoke and dust appearing from the tyres and the start of the aircraft swinging to the right.

-The video A data is used to compute the trajectory of the aircraft.
+The video A data is used henceforth to compute the trajectory of the aircraft.

 ## Acceleration